waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 ```

-## PromiseKit is now in maintainance mode
+## PromiseKit is now in maintenance mode

 We really don't expect any further large changes.
 We believe we have correctly
 applied promises to Swift and that Swift itself won't change that much in the